 1.2 The outsole

 The Pure Boost DPR includes a webbed outsole, which flexes nicely, but it isn’t manufactured from Continental rubber like the Ultra Boost 3.0.

 The Ultra Boost 3.0 includes a stretch web outsole.
 The shoe includes a Continental Tire rubber on the outsole, which provides excellent grip and tends to be more lasting.

 1.3 The Insole

 The insole in the Pure Boost DPR lacks padding, so occasionally the metatarsals may feel bruised.
 The Ultra Boost 3.0 features the removable insole, which gives extra cushioning.

 1.4 The Midsole

-Both shoes feature an increase midsole, which can be manufactured from 3000 TPU capsules.
+Both shoes feature an increase in the midsole, which can be manufactured from 3000 TPU capsules.
 They provide perfect responsiveness (the yield of energy) along with excellent shock absorption.
 According to the research, the Boost midsole indicates a 10-15% improvement in energy retention versus EVA.

 1.5 Heel-to-toe drop